 2. Get a Peek Inside Opulent City Buildings During European Heritage Days

 Ever wonder what the secret interior corridors of Paris City Hall (pictured above) look like?
 Or those of the Palais de Justice and the National Assembly?
 If so, take a peek inside these and other opulent places in the city during the free European Heritage Days event.

 Held each year across France and Europe on the third weekend of September, “Les Journées du Patrimoine” makes the hidden corners of Parisian power and prestige suddenly accessible to the general public.
 It’s a good opportunity to expand your understanding of the city’s history and internal workings.
 A few seamy details may even emerge…

-In 2018, this free event open to all ages runs over the weekend of September 15th-16th.
+In 2019, this free event open to all ages runs over the weekend of September 21st to the 22nd.

 3. Go a bit further afield to snag the last days of summer.

 With summer fast on the wane, you’ll likely want to take advantage of the daylight and warm temperatures for a good day trip or two.
 Luckily, several worthwhile destinations are only a train ride away.
 Go roam around at the elegant Chateau Vaux-le-Vicompte, walking through its lovely gardens and exploring the palace’s nooks and crannies.

 At the Palais de Versailles, meanwhile, the “Musical Waters” event combines musical performances with elaborate light and water shows overlooking the gardens and fountains.
 This is a very pleasant way to see off the waning summer, needless to say….

 A slightly more decadent idea: Why not go spend a day wine tasting in Champagne or Burgundy and take in some of the harvest celebrations there?
 Trains leave daily from Paris and you can get to the towns of Reims or Beaune in just a couple of hours.
 You can search for and book trains here.